Wildlife of Saint Helena, Ascension and Tristan da Cunha: Invasive species

 A population of house mice is present on Tristan da Cunha.
-They are thought to have been accidentally introduced by 19th century seal hunters who would dock on the islands, and have adapted to grow 50% larger in size than mainland house mice.
-These mice have adapted by consuming sea bird eggs and chicks (as they nest on the ground), killing an estimated 2 million chicks annually.
+They are thought to have been accidentally introduced by 19th-century seal hunters who docked on the islands, and the mice have adapted by growing 50% larger than mainland house mice.
+These mice consume seabird eggs and chicks (as they nest on the ground), killing an estimated 2 million chicks annually.